-Papers for Division 1.1, 1.2 or, 1.3 (Class A or B) Explosives.
+Papers for Division 1.1, 1.2 or, 1.3 Explosives.

-A carrier must give each driver transporting Division 1.1, 1.2, or 1.3 (Class A or B) explosives a copy of Federal Motor Carrier Safety Regulations (FMCSR), Part 397.
+A carrier must give each driver transporting Division 1.1, 1.2, or 1.3 explosives a copy of Federal Motor Carrier Safety Regulations (FMCSR), Part 397.
 The carrier must also give written instructions on what to do if delayed or in an accident.
 The written instructions must include:

 The names and telephone numbers of people to contact (including carrier agents or shippers).

 The nature of the explosives transported.